 Wacky as that may seem, it can be quite useful when trying to get the kick and bass to cooperate.
 If the fundamental concept of sidechaining makes sense, the next step is to make sure you can make it happen.

-Let’s stick with the kick and bass scenario for the first example and break down an average sidechain setup into bite-size morsels.
+Let’s use a kick drum and snare drum scenario and break down an average sidechain setup into bite-size morsels.
 The following steps don’t necessarily need to be done in the order given, but they are in a nice, logical layout.
 Open a session and follow along!

 Once you’ve got the routing and standard configuration taken care of, you can delve into some routine uses for this nifty process.